1. DUI Apology Letter in Washington D.C. | Case Background and Arrest Circumstances

 2. DUI Apology Letter in Washington D.C. | Applicable Law and Sentencing Exposure

-Statutory Framework Under D.C.
+Statutory Framework under D.C.
 DUI Law

-Washington D.C. courts possess discretion to impose incarceration, probation, or suspended sentences based on individualized circumstances.
+Washington D.C.
+Courts possess discretion to impose incarceration, probation, or suspended sentences based on individualized circumstances.

 Sentencing judges consider factors such as driving distance, absence of injury, cooperation with law enforcement, and demonstrated remorse.